 Helen graduated from the Royal Veterinary College in 2013, having undertaken a Bachelor's degree in Microbiology & Zoology beforehand at the University of Liverpool.
 Helen is from Stockport originally and is very glad to be back in the North West!
 She previously worked at an equine practice in Lincolnshire before joining Leahurst Equine Practice in February 2018.

 Helen has a Certificate of Advanced Veterinary Practice and has interests in equine medicine, neurology and laminitis.
-In her spare time Helen trains in and coaches Ju-jitsu, enjoys swimming, weight training and doting on her naughty cat, Spartacus.
+She is currently studying for a Master's degree alongside her daily work.
+Outside of work, Helen obtained her 2nd Dan black belt in Japanese Ju-jitsu in June 2018 and is an assistant chief instructor at her club, where she coaches on most Saturdays.
+She also enjoys swimming, weight training and doting on her naughty cat, Spartacus.

 Resident in Equine Practice

 Ben graduated from Bristol University in July 2014 and worked in a large animal practice in Sheffield, dealing with horses, donkeys, cattle, pigs, and even alpacas!
 He then moved to a busy equine hospital in Kent to complete a year long internship, before joining Leahurst Equine Practice in 2016.
 Since moving to the Wirral, Ben has enjoyed meeting all of the clients and their horses, as well as exploring the beaches with his whippet sidekick, Lemon.
 Ben has a Certificate of Advanced Veterinary Practice in Equine Practice and his areas of interest include dermatology and ophthalmology.